virtlab-unibo/cpkg-on-rails/README.md

 At this point you can start the rails server and login with your google creadentials as administrator.

+## GPG

+Create new keys to sign packages: RSA and RSA (default) with 4096 bits.
+For example: Real name: Virtlab Unibo Cpkg, Email address: ****@****, Comment: Package manager for VirtLab courses

+    $ gpg --full-gen-key

+and get the sign with

+    $ gpg --list-secret-keys

+Copy  the `gpg key-id` as config.gpg_key = "09A0DEDE" in `config/initializers/cpkg.rb`

+To export the key

+    $ gpg --output public.key --armor --export

+and to import the key in virtual machine

+    $ cat public.key | apt-key add -

 ## Getting started

 Enter as admin and